-Representing my business at Industry events, I have development friendships and positive working relationships with Caravan Industry professionals from all over Australia.
+Representing my business at Industry events, I have developed friendships and positive working relationships with Caravan Industry professionals from all over Australia.

-This was also the year Maggie & Max joined my family and I worked hard to eliminate each social issue they inflicted, as they were presented.
+This was also the year Maggie & Max (Shihtzu X & Maltese) joined my family and I worked hard to eliminate each social issue they inflicted, as they were presented.

 We took home the Best Inland Caravan Park award again this year, and I continued to fall deeply in love with the Caravanning Industry.
 I continued to go to industry conferences, and meet with driven professionals from the trades, parks and corporate sectors.
 I found the one thing everyone had in common, despite being some of the most intelligent, forward thinking professionals I'd met, was their down-to-earth mentality.

-This year I was asked to sit on the Armidale Business Chamber board which I did with big ambitions.
+I was asked to sit on the Armidale Business Chamber board in 2015 which I did with big ambitions.
 It was also the year my colleague and country music singer, Melanie Gray, asked me to be a publicist and tour manager for her debut tour planned for 2016.

-It was this year that I joined the Future Leaders committee of the Caravanning Industry Association.
+It was this year that I joined the Future Leaders committee of the Caravanning Industry Association of Australia.

 It’s probably at this point that I reflect on how good the caravanning industry has been to me.
 I don’t know too many industries that have set aside resources specifically to create a forum for people under 40.
 It’s super cool.
 But maybe more importantly, this industry has allowed me to take time off when needed, to explore Australia and the world, and encourages me to do so.
 I knew then that no matter what my future held for me, I wanted to keep my feet in this industry.